yetanotherco/aligned-layer/infra/ansible/README.md

 > To register the Operator in Aligned successfully, you need to have been whitelisted by the Aligned team previously.

-To deploy the Operator you need to set some variables and the run the Operator playbook
+To deploy the Operator you need to set some variables and then run the Operator playbook.

 Create the variables files: